koaning/koaning-old.github.io/md/blendercommandline.md

 ###### background command

+You will want to run this command as a background task such that you don't need to open another terminal to see what is happening.
+This can be done via the ```nohup <command> &``` trick.

 ```
 $ nohup blender -y -b -x 1 -F MPEG -o /blender-out/ --engine CYCLES --python /coloredrain.py &
 ```